VeloPayments/velo-interview-project-1-candidate/README.md

 1. How would you improve your finished application?
 What would you do first?
 2. Would asynchronous events be useful?
 If so, how would you use them?
-3. How difficult would it be to play different games with this API? e.g. chess, connect 4, etc. What changes would be needed?